txngUI/txngUI/README.md

 # Profile
 #### Hi, I am Tanguy DAVID and welcome on my page ! 👋

-- 🏫 I'm studying computer science and more specifically web dev & object-oriented programming at the Institut Universitaire de Technologie de Laval (53000, France)!
+- 🏫 I'm studying computer science and more specifically web development & object-oriented programming at the Institut Universitaire de Technologie de Laval (53000, France)!
+- 📱 I like to develop websites and android apps.
 - 🖥️ I'm currently working as an IT designer and developer for Transports CHABAS on a sandwich course.
 - 🎂 I'm 20 years old.
 - 📍 I'm from Vendée.